What is Vanderbilt Visions?

 Your faculty and student mentors have chosen to become VUceptors because they are dedicated to assisting and learning from first-year students.
 Your faculty VUceptor may come from any one of the ten undergraduate and professional schools and colleges at Vanderbilt and your student mentor is an upper-division student from one of the four undergraduate schools.

 Applying complementary skill sets, your VUceptors model a dynamic and meaningful professor-student interaction and help to create a mutually beneficial learning environment for everyone as they foster your group’s discovery of the personal, social, and academic community values of Vanderbilt University.

 Visions Group Assignments

 Visions is a required fall-semester, university core program.
 All first-year students will receive a Visions group assignment on Your Enrollment Services (YES) in mid-July.
 In making Visions group assignments, your class schedule will be considered to ensure that you are available to attend regularly.
 Groups are intentionally designed to introduce you to a diverse group of students whom you may not meet otherwise.

 Up until early August, your Visions group assignment is not finalized and you may notice changes in YES as we balance groups and resolve class conflicts.
 All conflicts with course in which you are enrolled or for which you have been waitlisted will automatically be resolved.

 You may not select a specific group or individual VUceptors, or a specific day or meeting time.

-With additional questions about the Vanderbilt Visions program or how to get involved as a VUceptor or a campus partner, please contact Associate Director Natalee Erb.
+With additional questions about the Vanderbilt Visions program or how to get involved as a VUceptor or a campus partner, please contact Director of Residential Colleges Natalee Erb.